Democratic Axe: 2019 parliamentary election

 On May 15, 2019, the political parties "Strength of People", "Ukrainian Galician Party" and "Democratic Axe" became partners to coordinate their work to "resist the Russian revanchism" and advance democratic reforms.

 On June 13, 2019, the CEC registered 10 candidates in single-mandate constituencies.
 None of the candidates were successful, Anton Kolumbet and Mykyta Soloviov achieved the highest results, 4.3% and 3.4% respectively.

 Ideology

-The party stands for "the land market, the liberalization of gun laws, the consistent decriminalization of light drugs, the legalization of casinos and prostitution, and all other initiatives aimed at maximizing the release of a responsible citizen from the dictatorship of the socialist state."
+The party stands for "the land market, the liberalization of gun laws, the consistent decriminalization of light drugs, the legalization of casinos and prostitution, LGBT marriages and all other initiatives aimed at maximizing the release of a responsible citizen from the dictatorship of the socialist state."
 The Party considers the minimization of the state's influence on the life of citizens as a cornerstone of ideology, so its general program and sectoral annexes are derived from this ideology - the abolition of the moratorium on land sales, total privatization, maximum deregulation.